balucio/pyCiscoWebDialer/README.md

 # pyCiscoWebDialer
-Use Cisco WebDialer to Make a PhoneCall
+Use Cisco CallManager WebDialer API to Make a PhoneCall.

 How to use:

-First of all: **Change Cisco Call Manager (WebDialer) Ip address**
+First of all you need to **Change Cisco Call Manager (WebDialer) Ip address**

 ```bash
    usage: ciscoDial.py [-h] --username USERNAME --password PASSWORD